Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7870 should be 15% quicker than the GeForce GTX 470 in general, due to its greater bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 7870 should in theory be just a bit better than the GeForce GTX 470 overall. (explain)

-Texel RateThe Radeon HD 7870 is a lot (about 135%) better at texture filtering than the GeForce GTX 470. (explain)
+Texel RateThe Radeon HD 7870 will be a lot (more or less 135%) more effective at texture filtering than the GeForce GTX 470. (explain)

-Pixel RateThe Radeon HD 7870 is a lot (about 32%) faster with regards to full screen anti-aliasing than the GeForce GTX 470, and able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 7870 is much (about 32%) faster with regards to anti-aliasing than the GeForce GTX 470, and also able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison